gsoft-inc/dynamite/README.md

 }
 ```

-Now, let's create a model class that represents the business-level entity corresponding to our content type:
+Now, let's create a model class that represents the business-level C# entity corresponding to our content type:

 ```
 public class MyEntity : BaseEntity